renebarto/baremetal/doc/tutorials/17-unit-tests.md

 126: } // namespace unittest
 ```

-- Line 49: We forward declare the `TestResults` class as we will need to use it
+- Line 43: We include the header for the `TestResults` class as we will need to use it
-- Line 72: We replace the `Run()` method with a template `RunIf()` method, taking both a predicate and the `TestResults` to fill
+- Line 74: We replace the `Run()` method with a template `RunIf()` method, taking both a predicate and the `TestResults` to fill
 - Line 78: We add a template method `CountFixturesIf()`
 - Line 79: We add a template method `CountTestsIf()`
 - Line 85-98: We implement the `RunIf()` template method.